Mahm0ud-Eid/LTS-project/README.md

-# Little Taco Shop Project
+# LTS Project

 Welcome to the **Little Taco Shop** project!
 This repository contains the source code for the official website of the Little Taco Shop restaurant.
+It is owned and maintained by [Mahm0ud-Eid](https://github.com/Mahm0ud-Eid).
+The project was created in April 2024 and is actively maintained.

 ## Overview